Soap scum is a pain in the ass. It can make your shower, glass, bath, basin, taps, tiles & even shower curtains, look gross.

 In the shower:

-Rinse off any remaining suds.
-Use a squeegee to remove water and then dry with a towel or microfibre cloth.
+Thoroughly rinse off any remaining suds (especially shampoo suds!) from the tiles and shower pan.
+Use a squeegee to remove water from the glass and for extra protection, wipe with a towel or microfibre cloth.

 If you're got a shower curtain, take it down and wash it in the washing machine once a month, then rehang to dry.

 YUP, that sounds like a lot of work but the three minutes you invest each day could save you a lot of work in a few months.
-Plus, a dry shower won't get mold or mildew either, so there are benefits beyond simply slowing down soap scum.
+Plus, a dry shower won't get mould or mildew either (or that weird orange stuff) so there are benefits beyond simply slowing down soap scum.

 In the bath:

-After a bath, run a wet face washer around the "ring" and then dry with a towel or microfibre cloth.
+After a bath, run a wet face washer around the "ring" and then wipe with a towel or microfibre cloth.
+It might seem like the bath is pretty clean but use a bath bomb and then see.
+It'll find a ring!

 At the basin sink: